#35 | Ten Restaurants That Changed America

 Suzy Chase: I'm on it.

-Paul Friedman: Great.
+Paul Freedman: Great.

 Suzy Chase: Where can we find you on the web?

-Paul Friedman: I am at the Yale University history department website, and then random kinds of hits.
+Paul Freedman: I am at the Yale University history department website, and then random kinds of hits.
 I don't have a web page that I really am maintaining myself, but that's a project that I'm trying to work on.

 Suzy Chase: I could talk to you for hours about this book.
 Thank you, Paul, for coming on Cookery by the Book Podcast.